ShykulaD/kottans_frontend/README.md

-Nice complex course about Git and GitHub basics
+TASK_0: Nice complex course about Git and GitHub basics on Udacity.
+I had a problems with merging conflicts, making pull requests.
-Carry on learning and master skills
+Carry on learning and master skills...